Gewinum/discord-rpc-gui/README.md

 # discord-rpc-gui
-This is my first project with Wails.
-I made a program
+This is my first project with Wails